 Note: The requirements described as "normal" may be varied only in special circumstances and only with departmental approval.
 POL S 101 is the prerequisite for most 200-level POL S courses, and 300- and 400-level courses presuppose specific 200-level prerequisites.
-Students proposing to concentrate in Political Science should take POL S 101 in the first year and, in the second year, ★12 from POL S 210, 220, 230, 240, and 260.
+Students proposing to concentrate in Political Science should take POL S 101 in the first year and, in the second year a minimum of ★6 at the 300- or 400-level.